 He dragged comic book noir into the 21st century with morally ambiguous, street-level stories where everyone speaks in a hard, authentic criminal patois.

-Brian Azzarello emerged from the Chicago indie comics scene with a voice forged in grit and grift.
-His breakthrough, the Vertigo series '100 Bullets', was a masterclass in sustained tension, weaving a sprawling conspiracy where ordinary people were offered a gun, untraceable bullets, and a target.
-Azzarello’s writing is defined by its ear for the rhythms of criminal dialogue and a refusal to offer easy heroes.
-He brought this same brutal sensibility to mainstream DC Comics, most notably in a run on 'Wonder Woman' that re-framed Greek gods as a scheming, dysfunctional mob family.
-His frequent collaborations with artists like Eduardo Risso and Lee Bermejo have produced some of the most visually striking and narratively uncompromising work in modern comics, cementing his role as a writer who treats the medium as a place for complex, adult storytelling.
+Brian Azzarello wrote '100 Bullets,' a Vertigo series that wove a sprawling conspiracy where ordinary people were offered a gun, untraceable bullets, and a target.
+Emerging from the Chicago indie comics scene, his writing is defined by its ear for criminal dialogue and a refusal to offer easy heroes.
+He brought this brutal sensibility to mainstream DC Comics, most notably in a run on 'Wonder Woman' that re-framed Greek gods as a scheming, dysfunctional mob family.
+Frequent collaborations with artists like Eduardo Risso and Lee Bermejo produced some of the most visually striking and narratively uncompromising work in modern comics.
+Born in 1962, he treats the medium as a place for complex, adult storytelling.

 1946–1964